-The focus of BII was to collect European business requirements and provide guidance for consistent implementation of these requirements using existing international standards (where available), i.e. UN/CEFACT and Oasis UBL.
-The actual implementation of the standards in IT systems was left with the user communities.
+The focus of BII is to collect European business requirements and provide guidance for consistent implementation of these requirements using existing international standards (where available), i.e. UN/CEFACT and Oasis UBL.
+The actual implementation of the standards in IT systems is left with the user communities.

-The fundamental assumption in this approach was that in order to achieve interoperability, several organizations and initiatives need to work together, sharing requirements and experience in implementation.
+The fundamental assumption in this approach is that in order to achieve interoperability, several organizations and initiatives need to work together, sharing requirements and experience in implementation.

-The normative deliverable from BII – the Profiles and Information Requirement Models – were targeted at achieving organizational and semantic interoperability, and are thus syntax and technology neutral.
+The normative deliverable from BII – the Profiles and Information Requirement Models – are targeted at achieving organizational and semantic interoperability, and are thus syntax and technology neutral.

 In order to facilitate practical implementation, user communities (such as PEPPOL) have to select the actual syntax they want to use within their own community when implementing the BII Information Requirement Model.
 As part of this syntax selection, they are also allowed to and, actually, expected to review the information contents and business rules defined by BII.
-Through this process the user communities created customisations further restricting or extending the rules and contents defined by BII.
+Through this process the user communities will create customizations further restricting or extending the rules and contents defined by BII.

 Although the deliverables provided by BII are expected to be ready for implementation as-is, the focus on defining the core information set also implies a recognition that further customization maybe required by user groups or individual users.
 In reality customisations are expected to happen at several layers.

 While the profile description from BII is designed to meet generally expressed requirements, it is still the responsibility of the users to ensure that the business transactions meet all the legal, fiscal and commercial requirements relevant to their business.

 The relationship between a PEPPOL BIS (Business Interoperability Specifications) and EHF, the Norwegian format for e-invoicing to the public sector, is an example of this.

 |Organisation/community||Context of use|